ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 Maintaining consistency of data across replicas is especially challenging when you consider that processes:

-* Can crash
+* Can crash due to software or hardware failure
-* Are physically far apart
+* Are physically distant from each other
-* Are all handling requests and thus continually changing state
+* Are continually changing state asynchronously
+* Are connected by an unreliable communication network

 But mitigation of these problems was the reason for wanting to do replication in the first place!
 So, all the reasons for needing replication also make it hard to implement.

 Another consideration is cost.

-If a message is lost during transmission, you can simply resend it; however, if a server crashes, you cannot avoid data loss unless you ***already*** have a replica server up and running.
-This means that you must incur the cost of running replica servers ***before*** anything goes wrong.
+If a message is lost during transmission, you can simply resend it; so, the cost of transmission failure is paid only ***after*** the failure has occurred; however, if a server crashes, you cannot avoid data loss unless you ***already*** have a replica server up and running.
+So, to protect against hardware failure, you must incur the cost of running replica servers ***before*** anything has gone wrong.

 ## Total Order vs. Determinism